 All in all, Jack Reacher was a great sequel and an awesome standalone movie.
 He’s like McGyver without the science, but he more than makes up for it with the great cardio.
 A wonderfully entertaining movie that engages the mind and the senses with just the right amount of stimuli.
 Thumbs up across the board.

 I know this review is super late — three years late in fact.
-I only caught Fury on my flight home and was unable to finish it because we landed right as the climax was about […]
+I only caught Fury on […]